hmcts/rule-sets/ReadMe.md

 4. Once this first pipeline checks out, the second pipeline will apply your changes and update the branch protection rules.
 5. Once applied delete your branch.

-## Recent Changes

-We recently addressed issues with scaling to a larger number of repositories.
-Here's a summary of the changes:

-1. Implemented a batching system that splits repositories into smaller groups of 20.
-2. Processes each batch sequentially with built-in delays between batches.
-3. Only applies rule sets after all batches have been processed.

-These changes allow us to handle a significantly larger number of repositories without overwhelming the GitHub API or causing Terraform to crash.
-The system is now more scalable for future growth.

-## Project Structure

-- `main.tf`: Contains the main Terraform configuration for branch protection rules.
-- `data.tf`: Defines data sources for GitHub repositories and branches.
-- `locals.tf`: Contains local variables for processing repository data.
-- `outputs.tf`: Defines outputs for branch summaries and counts.
-- `provider.tf`: Terraform/GitHub providers.
-- `production-repos.json`: List of repositories to manage.
-- `update_raedme.py`: Updates the read me file with stats of the number of prod, dev repositories etc.
-- `update-repo-list.py`: Updates the JSON file that contains the number of production/dev repositories.
-- `set_org_custom_properties.py`: Creates the custom properties listed in the JSON file on the repositories.
-- `pr.yaml`: Pipeline triggers a terraform plan when a PR is raised from master.
-- `pipeline.yaml`: Pipeline runs after the PR workflow has succesfully ran and applies the terraform.
-- `update-readme.yaml`: This pipeline runs as a cron job every midnight and updates the read me file with new stats.
-- `update-repos.json`: This pipeline runs as a cron job and will update the JSON file with new repositories.

 ## Troubleshooting